 Residents and their whānau were informed of their rights according to the Code of Health and Disability Services Consumers' Rights (the Code) and these were upheld.
 Residents were safe from abuse and were receiving services in a manner that respected their dignity, privacy, and independence.
-Services provided supported people in a way that was inclusive and respected their identity, choices, and their experiences.
+The service provided services and support to people in a way that was inclusive and respected their identity, choices, and their experiences.
 There was evidence that residents and their whānau were kept well informed.

-Complaints are resolved promptly and effectively in collaboration with all parties involved.
+Complaints were resolved promptly and effectively in collaboration with all parties involved.
 There are processes in place to ensure that the complaints process works equitably for Māori.
+There have been no complaints received by the service from external sources.